ferjm/foxbox-bridge/docs/api.md

 ___Parameters___

-* id: Box unique identifier.
+* id - Box unique identifier.
 This value should be the base64 representation of the `{owner,label}` tuple.

 ```ssh
 DELETE /box/ZmVyam1vcmVub0BnbWFpbC5jb20saG9tZQ0K HTTP/1.1